 Northwoods League Announces 2024 Postseason All-Star Team

-Rochester, Minn. - The Northwoods League announced the 2024 Postseason All-Star Team and award winners on Saturday, August 10.
-Willmar outfielder Andrew Sojka was named the League's Most Valuable Player and Kalamazoo's Ryan Kraft was named Pitcher of the Year as voted by the League's coaches and members of the media.
-Corey Thompson from Wausau was named the Manager of the Year and Kelton Caldwell from Wausau won the Coach of the Year Award.
+ASHWAUBENON, Wis. - The Northwoods League announced the 2024 Postseason All-Star Team award winners on Saturday, August 10.
+Sam Miller (Columbia), Nick Harms (Case Western Reserve) and Jake Bold (Princeton) were the three Rockers selected to the team as voted by the League's coaches and members of the media.
+Green Bay led the Great Lakes West with three selections and was tied for the most in the entire league.

-Sojka was also a 2024 mid-season All-Star for the Stingers.
-For the season, he is hitting .398 with 22 home runs, 22 doubles, five triples and 73 RBI.
-He is also the all-time Northwoods League leader in home runs with 37.
-Sojka is a native of Huntington Beach, California.
+Sam Miller (Columbia) was chosen as the shortstop for the Great Lakes.
+He has the most appearances of any Rocker, and leads the team in hits (75), steals (23), doubles (12), and is third on the team in home runs (9).
+He set the franchise record for RBIs in a single season by an individual with 53, breaking the previous mark of 50 set by Bryant Burelson in 2013.

-Kraft, a left-handed pitcher from the Kalamazoo Growlers, was named the Northwoods League Pitcher of the Year.
-Kraft has appeared in nine games and is 6-2 with a 1.44 ERA.
-In 56.1 innings he has struck out 81 batters while walking only 10.
-He also pitched 1.0 innings in the NWL All-Star game and struck out one.
+Nick Harms (Case Western Reserve) was selected as the designated hitter for the division.
+Harms leads the team in batting average (.326), triples (3) and extra base hits (24).
+He also tied for the second most home runs by an individual in a single season with 11 and is second on the team.

 • Discuss this story on the Northwoods League message board...